Anything-Minecraft-Team/anything-minecraft/server/info/lists/server_software.md

 Version: 1.15.2
 Discontinued

-- [Minecraft-Alpha-Server](https://github.com/stonar96/Minecraft-Alpha-Server) - Minecraft-Alpha-Server is a Alpha 1.2.6 server that aims to fix bugs, make the server more usable, and more secure for the public.
+- [Minecraft-Alpha-Server](https://github.com/stonar96/Minecraft-Alpha-Server) - Minecraft-Alpha-Server is an Alpha 1.2.6 server that aims to fix bugs, make the server more usable, and more secure for the public.
 Version: Alpha 1.2.6
 Discontinued